Ariel (Firefly episode): Plot summary

 With the analysis complete, Jayne leads the siblings to a rear entrance, where they are arrested by Alliance marshals; Jayne is double-crossed by McGuinness, who intends to keep the bounty for himself.
 Mal and Zoe return to the medical shuttle with the loot, but realize that Jayne and the Tams are late and head back into the hospital with their weapons to find them.
 The three prisoners are moved to a holding area, where Jayne and Simon overpower their guards and escape.
 Shortly afterwards, two blue-gloved men arrive to take custody of the Tams, using a mysterious sonic device to kill McGuinness and the other marshals when the pair learn that some of them talked to the Tams.
 Meanwhile, a terrified River leads Jayne and Simon through the rear of the hospital to a locked door, where Mal shoots out the lock and rescues them.

 Inara returns to Serenity just as the crew arrives.
 Once everyone else has left the cargo area, Mal knocks Jayne out.
 Jayne awakens to find himself in an open airlock as the ship begins to leave Ariel's atmosphere.
 A terrified Jayne confesses his betrayal, and Mal tells him that when he betrays one of the crew, it's the same as betraying him.
 As Mal turns to leave, Jayne asks him not to tell the others about what he did.
 Mal silently agrees and seals the airlock, but leaves Jayne stuck inside for some time as punishment.
-Simon is about to administer a drug to his sister when River asks if its time to "go to sleep" again.
+Simon is about to administer a drug to his sister when River asks if it's time to "go to sleep" again.
 Simon replies "No. It's time to wake up."